typedb/typedb-docs/01-running-typedb/03-configuration.md

 typedb server --help
 ```

-This will also list out all ways to setting options derived from the configuration file.
+This will also list out how to use options derived from the configuration file.

 ## Configuration file